mabiesen/mysql_php_interview_project/README.md

 #### 1.)
 Create a basic web form with 2 text boxes, 1 select box, two checkbox groups with four options a piece, and 1 text area box.

 #### 2.)
-Project criteria specify that frameworks CANNOT be used and appearance is not important.
+Project criteria specifies that frameworks CANNOT be used and appearance is NOT important.

 #### 3.)
 When the user submits the form, the form gets saved using PHP into a MySQL Database.